 Upright, emerald plumes make foxtail fern a gorgeous accent plant for container groupings or staging among tropicals.

 This beautiful house plant is easy to grow and some say more decorative than its close relative, the asparagus fern.
 Foxtail fern is not a true fern, but a member of the lily family.
-It's also in the same family as the edible asparagus vegetable.
+Although there is no family resemblance, it's also related to the edible asparagus vegetable.

 Stems are densely covered with 1 in (2.5 cm) needle-like leaflets give this plant a delicate, feathery appearance.
 But don't let its fragile appearance fool you.
-In its native, warm temperature forests of Africa, this plant is an aggressive grower and can be invasive.
-It's not a problem, though, contained in a pot.
-Cut it back or divide it in spring to keep it under control.
+In its native, warm temperature forests of Africa, foxtail fern is an aggressive grower and can be invasive.
+That's not a problem, though, contained in a pot.
+Cut the stems back or divide the plant in spring to keep it under control.

 Prune it back.
 Cut back stems to keep this fern compact and bushy.
 Trim off old, faded fronds to make room for new growth and to keep the plant looking its best.

 Repot in spring.
-Move to a pot only 1 size larger.
-Allow 1-2 in (2.5-5 cm) space from the rim of the pot, because the fleshy, tuberous roots sometimes force the potting mix up as they grow.
+Move to a pot only 1-2 in (2.5-5 cm) larger.
+Allow at least 1 in (2.5 cm) space from the rim of the pot, because the fleshy, tuberous roots sometimes force the potting mix up as they grow.

 Origin: South Africa